jkzorz/Metagenomes_Illumina/nanopore.md

 ```
 metabat -i metaspades_hybrid_assembly2/contigs.fasta -o metabat_hybrid_metaspades_only/bin_test4 -v
 ```
 45 bins formed.
 Lots of contamination in 4 bins (>100%).
 But 10 bins with >70% completeness and <5% contamination.
 One bin had 100% completeness and 0% contamination (Planctomycetes).
 No Atribacteria bin this time around.
+94% of contigs binned

 ### Hybrid assembly and depth files
 **Long read mapping to hybrid assembly**